squarepupil/website-pages/src/pages/model.md

 ---

-Arts & Ideas Sudbury School is modeled after Sudbury Valley School, the first school of it’s kind founded in 1968.
+Arts & Ideas Sudbury School is modeled after Sudbury Valley School, the first school of its kind founded in 1968.
 At A&I, students and staff run the school together through a democratic structure in which every staff and student has one vote in every decision we make.
-With no curriculum, no required academics, no testing and a daily schedule left up to each student to decide for themselves, kids at A&I are free to learn, explore, and reflect at their own pace and how they see fit.
+With no curriculum, no required academics, no testing and a daily schedule left up to each student to decide for themselves, students at A&I are free to learn, explore, and reflect at their own pace and in ways that work best for them.

-Children are amazing people.
-They are growing bundles of energy, exploring life and all of its many complexities.
+Our viewpoint is that children are already amazing people.
+They are driven to explore life and all of its many complexities.
+Our goal is the humble goal of doing no harm and trusting children to find the path that works for them.

 The natural mode of learning for children is play.
 Play is their way to model reality.
 Just as scientists work with models to study aspects of a situation,